co-goods/research/tags/network-effects.md

 ---
-name: "Network Effects"
+name: Network Effects
-slug: "network-effects"
+slug: network-effects
-type: "tag"
+type: tag
 template_version: 1
-editor: "pontus-karlsson"
+editor: pontus-karlsson
-category: "economic_theory"
+category: economic_theory
-description: "Economic phenomena where the value of a product or service increases as more people use it, creating positive feedback loops"
+description: Economic phenomena where the value of a product or service increases as more people use it, creating positive feedback loops
-usage_guidelines: [
+usage_guidelines:
-  "Use for content discussing platforms and systems that become more valuable with adoption", "Apply to analysis of user base growth and network value creation", "Tag discussions of network externalities and increasing returns to scale", "Use when examining interconnected systems and ecosystem effects" ]
+  - Use for content discussing platforms and systems that become more valuable with adoption
+  - Apply to analysis of user base growth and network value creation
+  - Tag discussions of network externalities and increasing returns to scale
+  - Use when examining interconnected systems and ecosystem effects
-related_tags: ["antirival", "sharing-economy", "platform-economics"]
+related_tags:
+  - antirival
+  - sharing-economy
+  - platform-economics
-tagged_content_types: ["insights", "sources"]
+tagged_content_types:
+  - insights
+  - sources
-status: "active"
+status: active
-evolution_notes: "Created to support Olleros antirival goods analysis"
+evolution_notes: Created to support Olleros antirival goods analysis
-created: "2025-09-11"
+created: 2025-09-11
-updated: "2025-09-11"
+updated: 2025-09-30T13:11
 ---

 # Network Effects